This tutorial will give you a glimpse of how to set up tagged and untagged VLAN on Zyxel switches.

 2. Go to Configuration > VLAN > VLAN and create your VLAN (on some switch models you will find the VLAN configuration in the tab “Advanced Settings”)

 3. Click “Add”, type in the desired VLAN ID in the box “VLAN List”.
 This ID will be added to the “VLAN Name Prefix” you choose.
 If you left “VLAN Name Prefix” blank it will be filled with "VLAN".

 4. After adding the VLAN, navigate to the “VLAN Port” tab and choose the created VLAN ID and define the “Tagged” or “Untagged” membership of each port

-- “Forbidden” = prohibit this port joining the VLAN
+- “Forbidden” = prohibit this port from joining the VLAN

 - “Excluded” = remove the membership of this port